 The only pollutant for which data were available in Sheboygan County was ground-level ozone.
-Sheboygan County exceeds the 0.075 parts per million threshold for the 2008 "eight hour" standard based on 2015 through 2017 and preliminary 2016 through 2018 readings, and has exceeded this standard for several years.
-Sheboygan County is having sufficient difficulty in meeting the standard that it has been reclassified from a marginal to a moderate nonattainment area by USEPA, and could be reclassified as a serious nonattainment area within the next year if readings do not significantly improve in 2019.
+Sheboygan County exceeds the 0.075 parts per million threshold for the 2008 "eight hour" standard based on 2016 through 2018 and preliminary 2017 through 2019 readings, and has exceeded this standard for several years.
+Sheboygan County is having sufficient difficulty in meeting this standard that it has been reclassified from a moderate to a serious nonattainment area by USEPA.
 The Wisconsin Department of Natural Resources (WDNR) is constantly monitoring ozone concentrations, but violations of the "eight hour" standard persist.

-Recognizing that ozone concentrations are a problem that primarily impacts the Lake Michigan shoreline, the WDNR has been working with local officials and with the USEPA to attempt to decrease the size of the nonattainment area from the entire county to eastern Sheboygan County.
-The WDNR has placed a monitor in the northwestern portion of the metropolitan planning area in an attempt to measure decreases in ozone concentrations away from Lake Michigan; this monitor has measured readings generally below the standard and significantly lower than the monitor at Kohler-Andrae State Parks adjacent to Lake Michigan.
+Recognizing that ozone concentrations are a problem that primarily impacts the Lake Michigan shoreline, the WDNR worked with local officials and with the USEPA to attempt to decrease the size of the nonattainment area from the entire county to eastern Sheboygan County.
+The WDNR placed a monitor in the northwestern portion of the metropolitan planning area in an attempt to measure decreases in ozone concentrations away from Lake Michigan; this monitor has measured readings generally below the standard and significantly lower than the monitor at Kohler-Andrae State Parks adjacent to Lake Michigan.